State profile · NE

 What the NCES Data Says About Nebraska Schools

 Nebraska operates 1,010 public K-12 schools organised into 251 independent school districts serving 327,234 students, per the National Center for Education Statistics Common Core of Data 2024-25.
-The largest district, Omaha Public Schools, enrolls 51,754 pupils across 111 schools at $14,202 per student, while smaller rural districts can run fewer than a dozen campuses.
-This fragmentation — inherited from century-old township governance patterns in many states — is why per-pupil spending, class sizes, and programme availability vary dramatically inside a single state boundary.
+The largest district, Omaha Public Schools, enrolls 51,754 pupils across 111 schools at $16,585 per student, while smaller rural districts can run fewer than a dozen campuses.
+This fragmentation, inherited from century-old township governance patterns in many states, is why per-pupil spending, class sizes, and programme availability vary dramatically inside a single state boundary.

-Statewide, the average student-teacher ratio is 13.6:1, a useful benchmark for comparing any individual district or school on PlainSchools.
+Statewide, the average student-teacher ratio is 13.5:1, a useful benchmark for comparing any individual district or school on PlainSchools.
 Free-lunch eligibility averages 30.9% across Nebraska public schools, a federal indicator of economic need that drives Title I funding allocations.
-The district table below is sortable by enrollment, school count, and per-pupil expenditure — the three fields that best predict a district's financial and demographic profile.
-For schools specifically, use the rankings links above to view per-category leaderboards covering spending, class size, best schools by composite quality score, chronic absenteeism, and funding-equity distribution within the state.
+The district table below is sortable by enrollment, school count, and per-pupil expenditure, the three fields that best predict a district's financial and demographic profile.
+For schools specifically, use the rankings links above to view per-category leaderboards covering spending, student-teacher ratio, best schools by composite quality score, chronic absenteeism, and funding-equity distribution within the state.

-Nebraska's average class size vs. every US state
+Nebraska's average student-teacher ratio vs. every US state

-14 Among the smallest classes smaller classes than 65% of 51 US states
+14 Among the lowest ratios lower student-teacher ratio than 71% of 51 US states

 Each bar is a band; taller bars hold more US states.
 The dashed line + filled bar mark this entry.
 Hover or tap any bar for its full count, share, and where it sits relative to this entry.